x448/senml/README.md

 ## Limitations
 Known limitations:

+* There are no unit tests for senmlCat or senmlServer.
+Using senmlCat or senmlServer is not recommended.
 * Security Audit: I didn't conduct a security audit of cisco/senml or this project.
 A security audit is recommended.
 * Code Review and Refactoring:  I didn't perform any code review or refactoring beyond the minimum changes required to resolve cisco/senml issues 2, 18, 22 and 25.
 Code review and refactoring is recommended.